CyrilleB79/easyTableNavigator/readme.md

 When the layered commands are enabled, you can perform the following actions:
 - Navigate to the previous or next cell horizontally or vertically using arrow keys
 - Navigate to the first or last cell of the row or the column using control+arrow keys or Home, End, PageUp and PageDown
-- Read the whole row or column without moving the system caret using NVDA+leftArrow / NVDA+upArrow
+- Read the whole row or column without moving the system caret using windows+leftArrow / windows+upArrow
-- Read the row or column starting from the current cell using NVDA+rightArrow / NVDA+downArrow
+- Read the row or column starting from the current cell using windows+rightArrow / windows+downArrow

 Currently supported tables are: